AndrewDongminYoo/docs-trunk-io-ko/check/reference/under-the-hood.md

----
-description: Details of how various Trunk Check features work under the hood.
----

 # Under the Hood

+Details of how various Trunk Check features work under the hood.

 `trunk check` does a lot of cool stuff under the hood so that you have a good experience with it.